eXascaleInfolab/pytrec_eval/README.md

 pytrec_eval
 ===========

-A library to evaluate TREC-like runs with TREC-like qrels.
-Implements similarity of rankings, ttest between runs etc…
+A Python3 library to evaluate TREC-like runs with TREC-like qrels.
+Implements similarity of rankings, ttest between runs etc… Requires scipy.

 Feel free to branch to add metric implementations ;)